Are legal highs safe?

 The laws about drugs in Britain are a tad complex.The Misuse of Drugs Act determines what’s legal and what isn’t.
 A Home Office spokeswoman told us the act can only ban specific substances and chemical compounds, so anything it doesn’t cover is therefore legal.

-In September 2010, the Home Office announced a plan to introduce new legislation to ban emerging legal highs for up to a year.
-This will give the Advisory Council on the Misuse of Drugs (ACMD) time to review how harmful the drug is.
+In April 2015, the Home Office introduced new legislation to ban five legal highs for up to a year.
+This will give the Advisory Council on the Misuse of Drugs (ACMD) time to work out whether these drugs should be permanently controlled.

 This new legislation would allow police to confiscate suspected substances.
 The penalty for supplying a temporarily banned drug is a maximum of 14 years in prison and an unlimited fine.
 Possession would not be considered a criminal offence.